Food Security Act of 1985

 The Food Security Act of 1985 (P.L.
-99–198, also known as the 1985 U.S. Farm Bill), a 5-year omnibus farm bill, allowed lower commodity price and income supports and established a dairy herd buyout program.
+99–198, also known as the 1985 U.S. Farm Bill), a five-year omnibus farm bill, allowed lower commodity price, income supports, and established a dairy herd buyout program.
 This 1985 farm bill made changes in a variety of other USDA programs.
 Several enduring conservation programs were created, including sodbuster, swampbuster, and the Conservation Reserve Program.